Optimize hospital patient flow in an emergency department.

 There’s no question that data and technology are key levers for digital transformation, but it’s also about people and organizational alignment.
 While much of this online program focuses on opportunities for advancing your strategic digital plan, there is also an emphasis on people and the organization.

 In addition to the practical knowledge that you’ll gain from the video lectures, you’ll learn from live webinars with UC Berkeley Executive Education’s top faculty on digital transformation.
-You’ll engage in peer discussions moderated by course facilitators, and solidify concepts through case studies, assignments, and quizzes.
+You’ll engage in peer discussions moderated by program facilitators, and solidify concepts through case studies, assignments, and quizzes.
 At the end of the online program, you will complete a capstone project, addressing a real-world challenge you face in your organization.

 Across all industries, digital technologies have changed how information is transmitted and processed.
 Every organization is effectively an information company, and every industry is vulnerable to some degree of disruption.
 Learn from these examples: